protieusz/Ballz-Out/README.md

 # Ballz-Out
-Lesovoz style keyboard that fits a Hubris case that has a trackball or trackpad option &amp; EVQ roller encoder
+Lesovoz style keyboard that fits a Hubris case that has a trackball or trackpad option &amp; EVQ roller encoder.
+Closed Source.

 Ballz Out is compatible with the following existing cases: